slamb2k/powerbi-visuals-dev/README.md

-# Containerized Power BI Visual Devolpment
+# Containerized Power BI Visual Development

 Instead of installing pre-requisites and configuring a development environment for creating PowerBI custom visuals, just use this pre-made dev container to get straight to work.